BluJay131/Cost-Effective-Twitch-Controlled-Lights/README.md

 ## Description

-A Python script that enables the creation of a Twitch bot capable of controlling an RGB LED through commands from the Twitch chat.
+A Python script that enables the creation of a Twitch bot capable of controlling an RGB LED strip through commands from the Twitch chat.
 The script interfaces with an Arduino board via the `pyfirmata` library and manages Twitch interactions using the `twitchio` library.

 ## Prerequisites